Today's Friday • 8 mins read

 Psychopaths are known as cold-blooded and cold-hearted people who are simply not bothered by the suffering of others.
 When someone is in pain, “psychos” just don’t seem to understand what to do with their emotions.

-[Read this to decode psychopaths better: The Wisdom of Psychopaths Summary]
+Read this book summary to decode psychopaths better: The Wisdom of Psychopaths Summary.

 Can Psychopaths Feel Empathy?

-Experts hold that while psychopaths can mimic empathy to manipulate others, they do not actually feel it.
+Experts tell us that while psychopaths can mimic empathy to manipulate others, they do not actually feel it.

 The psychopaths can’t help it because their lack of empathy is related to their malfunctioning “social brain” circuitry.